MaxBrockbank/coding-challenge/README.md

 A global array, `window.iceCreamFlavors`, is empty on page load.
 At a random point shortly after page load, this array will be populated by a list of string data.

-Provide JavaScript code which will reliably retrieve this data soon after it is updated, and display it on the page in a manner of your choosing.
-The data does not need to be instantaneously retrieved, but should be used quickly after it is available.
+Provide JavaScript code which will reliably retrieve this data after it is updated, and display it on the page in a manner of your choosing.
+The data should be used as soon as possible after it is available.

 How to install: